 Artificial disc surgery is a relatively new procedure in the United States.
 As the FDA has approved several brands of artificial discs since 2004, the surgery has steadily gained popularity.
 Also called artificial disc replacement, or ADR, surgery, artificial disc surgery may be considered when one of the soft, spongy intervertebral discs that normally cushion the vertebrae becomes deteriorated to the point of causing severe pain and disability.

 Historically, the treatment plan of choice for severely damaged discs has been a spinal fusion.
-In this open back surgery, a team of surgeons removes the affected disc and fuses the neighboring vertebrae together with hardware and bone grafts.
+In this surgery, a team of surgeons removes the affected disc and fuses the neighboring vertebrae together with bone grafts.
 As a result, the patient experiences a loss of flexibility.
-In some cases, fusion also has been known to place additional strain on surrounding vertebrae, meaning that pain may end up being transferred along the spine to another segment.

-As an alternative to a massively invasive procedure like spinal fusion, doctors have developed two different options for patients to consider: artificial disc surgery and endoscopic spine surgery.
+As an alternative to a massively invasive procedure like traditional open spinal fusion, physicians have two different options for patients to consider: artificial disc surgery and minimally invasive spine surgery.
 With artificial disc surgery, a team of surgeons accesses the affected disc – again through open back surgery – and surgically removes the damaged disc.
 Then, surgeons replace the problematic disc with a prosthetic, or manmade, disc.
 Theoretically, the artificial disc allows patients to retain their flexibility and diminish the additional stress placed on the rest of the spine.

-However, because artificial disc surgery is still an intrusive open back procedure and fairly new, patients need to consider the potential risks and downsides of the operation:
+However, if artificial disc surgery is performed as an intrusive open back procedure, patients need to consider the potential risks and downsides of the operation:

 - Lengthy recovery and rehabilitation